 Imagine waking up to the hustle and bustle of London buzzing around your feet.
 You draw the curtains and see Big Ben staring at you and enticing you out on to the streets to explore all that the city has to offer!

 If you’re looking for hotels with a view of Big Ben you’re probably aiming for a London vacation that’s just a little bit on the special side with memories made from the moment you wake up and open your curtains.

 Not got time to read about all six hotels?

-Out top choice for a hotel with a view of Big Ben is the London Marriott – County Hall which is an ideal position right on Westminster Bridge and next to the London Eye.
+Our top choice for a hotel with a view of Big Ben is the London Marriott – County Hall which is an ideal position right on Westminster Bridge and next to the London Eye.

 Check out the Big Ben Guest Room!